dwyl/mvp/api.md

 how ["chatty"](https://github.com/dwyl/learn-api-design#avoid-chattiness-in-your-api)
 it can be.
-An API is considered **chatty** is one that requires the consumer to make distinct API calls to make a specific action/access a resource.
+An API is considered **chatty** if it requires the consumer to make distinct API calls to make a specific action/access a resource.

-This has many advantages,
-the main one being
-that **less bandwitch is used**, as we are reducing the number of requests.
+Reducing chattiness has many advantages, the main one being that **less bandwitch is used**, as we are reducing the number of requests.